d-becking/nncodec-icml-2023-demo/README.md

 ```
 for parser argument descriptions.

-`--dataset_path` must be set for all runs in accordance with your local data directories.
+`--dataset_path` must be specified in accordance with your local data directories.
 For the CIFAR experiment, the data will be downloaded (< 200MB) to --dataset_path if the data is not available there.

-The `--verbose` flag enables extended stdout printing of intermediate results and steps.
+The `--verbose` flag enables extended stdout printing of intermediate results and progress of the compression pipeline.

 **Quantization:**